 Speaking the Truth

-‘Hospitals at home’ was seen as a luxury service that only a certain demographic could afford to have in their homes.
+‘Hospitals at home” were seen as a luxury service that only a certain demographic could afford to have in their homes.
 Having a doctor who made house calls was something of the past or you had to pay a pretty penny for it.

 Back in November of 2020, Medicare released a waiver program allowing hospitals at home.
 This was step one for bringing the hospital to the home.
 There are already so many ways to provide home care and the innovation and programs to grow this further will not stop.

-What we do know as a rule, home health and home care in the home setting is still the lowest cost alternative to providing care for patients.
-Not only is home care the most cost-effective solution, but patients that are able to recover in the comfort of their own home tend to have better results and faster healing rates.
+What we do know, as a rule, home health care and home care in the home setting is still the lowest-cost alternative to providing care for patients.
+Not only is a home health care the most cost-effective solution, but patients that are able to recover in the comfort of their own home tend to have better results and faster healing rates.

 The Future is Today